ConsumerDataRight/mock-register/CertificateManagement/README.md

 8. From the `mock-register/source` directory, build and run the container:

-To get help buidling and running the container, see the [help guide](../Help/container/HELP.md).
+To get help building and running the container, see the [help guide](../Help/container/HELP.md).

 9. Browse to an endpoint to check the certificate: